nsg-ethz/ACC-Turbo/simulations/README.md

 - Install sklearn: `pip3 install sklearn`
 - Download the [CIC DDoS2019 dataset](https://www.unb.ca/cic/datasets/ddos-2019.html).
 We only use the second day (i.e., testing day), given that our clustering algorithm is unsupervised.
 Place the dataset in `DDoS2019/`, preserving the original names: `SAT-01-12-2018_0` until `SAT-01-12-2018_0818`
 - Install gnuplot: `sudo apt-get install gnuplot`
 - In line 104 of `python/analyzer.py`, configure the number of cores that you want to use.
-By default it uses 128.
+By default it uses 128 cores.

 **Figure 9: Performance by attack type and features**: